tomredman/convex-cors/README.md

 ## How It Works

 The `corsHttpRouter` extends Convex's `httpRouter` to include CORS functionality.
-It overrides the `route` method to add CORS headers to all non-OPTIONS requests and automatically adds an OPTIONS route to handle CORS preflight requests.
+It add a new method `corsRoute` which adds CORS headers to all non-OPTIONS requests and automatically adds an OPTIONS route to handle CORS preflight requests.

 Here's a snippet from our `http.ts` file demonstrating how to use the `corsHttpRouter`: